 The Victim Impact Statement is your opportunity to tell the court about the impact the crime has had on you — emotionally, physically and financially.
 Our experts can help you complete and lodge a Victim Impact Statement to the court.

 Call the VSS Helpdesk on 1800 VICTIM (1800 842846) or email firstname.lastname@example.org to get help with a Victim Impact Statement.

-We also provide a free and confidential Royal Commission Support Service to people who are engaging with the Royal Commission into Institutional Responses to Child Sexual Abuse.
+We also provide a free and confidential Royal Commission Support Service to people who are engaging with, or affected by, the Royal Commission into Institutional Responses to Child Sexual Abuse.

 We can provide you with:

 Your privacy and safety will always be respected.

 Call the Victim Helpdesk on 1800 VICTIM (1800 842846) or email email@example.com to get help.

 The Australian Government is establishing a Commonwealth Redress Scheme for survivors of institutional childhood sexual abuse.
 Survivors who suffered childhood sexual abuse in Commonwealth institutional settings will be able to access redress under the scheme.

 The scheme will offer the following elements to survivors to assist them in their personal journey of healing:

 Download the Commonwealth Redress Scheme information sheet released by the Australian Government or visit www.childabuseroyalcommission.gov.au.